omennia/ProjetoSE/README.md

    - Power up the Raspberry Pi and Arduino.

-   - Start the mobile application and connect to the Raspberry Pi.
+   - Start the mobile application and the server.

    - Use the mobile application to control the puzzle-solving process.